Type a keyword — credit, dividends, Roth, freelancing, Etsy, tax — to filter the archive.

 Side Hustles

-I started a paid newsletter about budgeting for freelance writers in mid-2024.
-Twenty months later it crosses $1,000 a month on a list of about 410 paying readers.
-Here is what I actually did, week by week, including the months that did not work.
+Take a paid newsletter about budgeting for freelance writers.
+Twenty months of weekly publishing can take it past $1,000 a month on a list of around 410 paying readers.
+Here is the playbook, week by week, including the parts that usually do not work.

 Money Basics